CodeChain-io/codechain/spec/JSON-RPC.md

 ```

 ## chain_getBestBlockId
-(not implemented yet) Gets the number and the hash of the best block.
+Gets the number and the hash of the best block.

 Params: No parameters